 Regarded as a hallmark in American dramatic television.
-First dramatic series to incorporate long shots and handheld shots and continuous storylines.
-Nominated for 21 Emmys for its first season- a record despite having low ratings.
+First dramatic series to incorporate long shots, hand-held shots and continuous story lines.
+Nominated for 21 Emmys for its first season--a record, despite having low ratings.

-The theme music to the show written by Mike Post became a hit song and won a Grammy.
-Post said that when he was writing the theme, at first he wanted the music to match the gritty visuals he was shown.
-He then decided to instead do the opposite, to create a theme that was beautiful, that "took you away" from what you were seeing a bit.
+The theme music, written by Mike Post, became a hit song on its own and won a Grammy.
+Post said that when he was writing the theme, he first wanted the music to match the gritty visuals he was shown.
+He then decided to do the opposite, to create a theme that was beautiful and serene, that "took you away" from what you were seeing.

-NBC executives supported the series in its infancy despite a lack of viewers; in 1981, it became the lowest-rated series ever renewed for a second season.
-When it was renewed, it was not renewed for the entire season, it was only renewed for 10 episodes.
+NBC executives supported the series in its infancy, despite a lack of viewers.
+In 1981 it became the lowest-rated series ever renewed for a second season.
+It also wasn't renewed for the entire season, just for ten episodes.
 It was only picked up for the full season after ratings improved.

-Originally, Hill and Renko were supposed to die in the shooting in the drug house in the first episode.
-When it was decided that the series needed more uniformed cops to justify its title, several finished or in-production episodes were reworked to show that they had survived and to bring them back; other uniforms' parts were expanded as well.
+Originally Hill and Renko were supposed to die in the shooting in the drug house in the first episode.
+When it was decided that the series needed more uniformed cops to justify its title, several finished or in-production episodes were re-worked to show that both had survived and to bring them back.
+Other uniforms' parts were expanded as well.

 The opening credit sequence was shot in Chicago, while the episodes themselves were shot in Los Angeles.
 Location scouts said it was hard to find Los Angeles locations for the show because they could not have visible palm trees.
 Most of the "grittier" exterior scenes were shot in the grimier parts of downtown Los Angeles, which has the look of a decaying Midwestern or Northeastern city.
 At least the first episode (possibly as many as the first three) was shot on-location in Chicago.